grayloe/grayloe/README.md

 - 👋 Hi, I’m @grayloe
 - 👀 I am interested in spatial science and cultural history
-- 🌱 I script in Python, use GISs to support biodivsity and conservation planning and policy
+- 🌱 I script in Python, use GISs to support biodiversity and conservation planning and policy
-- 💞️ I am looking to collaborate on projects
 - 📫 I work for the Dept. Biodiversity, Conservation and Attractions (DBCA) in Western Australia.

 <!---